Itsmanikandan73/calculator/README.md

 A simple CLI based calculator written in C.

-## How to Use it
+## Installation & Setup

+Before you start, make sure you have the GCC compiler installed.
+On Linux (or WSL), run:

-if you haven't installed gcc do this steps first --- sudo apt-get update or sudo apt-get update && upgrade -y
+- sudo apt update && sudo apt upgrade -y

-- sudo apt-get install gcc
+- sudo apt intsatll gcc -y

+## Runnig the code
+To compile and excute any program follow this steps:

 - gcc calculator.c -o calculator
 - ./calculator